The Washington Times

-The Washington Times is an American conservative daily newspaper published in Washington, D.C., that covers general interest topics with a particular emphasis on national politics.
-Its broadsheet daily edition is distributed throughout the District of Columbia and in parts of Maryland and Virginia.
-A weekly tabloid edition aimed at a national audience is also published.
-The Washington Times was one of the first American broadsheets to publish its front page in full color.
+The Washington Times is an American conservative daily newspaper published in Washington, D.C.
+It covers general interest topics with an emphasis on national politics.
+Its broadsheet daily edition is distributed throughout Washington, D.C. and the greater Washington metropolitan area, including suburban Maryland and Northern Virginia.
+It also publishes a subscription-based weekly tabloid edition aimed at a national audience.

-The Washington Times was founded on May 17, 1982, by Unification movement leader Sun Myung Moon and owned until 2010 by News World Communications, an international media conglomerate founded by Moon.
-It is currently owned by Operations Holdings, which is a part of the Unification movement.
+The first edition of The Washington Times was published on May 17, 1982.
+The newspaper was founded by Unification Church leader Sun Myung Moon, and it was owned until 2010 by News World Communications, an international media conglomerate founded by Moon.
+It is currently owned by Operations Holdings, which is a part of the Unification Church movement.

-Throughout its history, The Washington Times has been known for its conservative political stance, supporting the policies of Republican presidents Ronald Reagan, George H. W. Bush, George W. Bush, and Donald Trump.
-Reagan was a daily reader of The Washington Times.
-It has published many widely shared columns which reject the scientific consensus on multiple environmental issues.
-It has drawn controversy by publishing racist content, including conspiracy theories about U.S. President Barack Obama and by supporting neo-Confederate historical revisionism.
+The Washington Times has been known for its conservative political stance, often supporting the policies of Republican presidents Ronald Reagan, George H. W. Bush, George W. Bush, and Donald Trump.
+During the 1990s and 2000s, The Washington Times was critical of the Democratic presidents Bill Clinton and Barack Obama, and published stories supporting neo-confederate historical revisionism.
+It also drew controversy by publishing conspiracy theories and racist columns by a former editor about U.S. president Barack Obama.
+The Washington Times has published columns contradicting scientific consensus on multiple environmental and health issues.

 History

-Beginnings
+1980s

-The Washington Times was founded in 1982 by News World Communications, an international media conglomerate associated with the Unification movement which also owns newspapers in South Korea, Japan, and South America, as well as the news agency United Press International (UPI).
-Bo Hi Pak, the chief aide of Unification movement founder and leader Sun Myung Moon, was the founding president and the founding chairman of the board.
+The Washington Times was founded May 17, 1982, by News World Communications, a New York City-based international media conglomerate associated with the Unification Church, which also owns United Press International (UPI) and newspapers in Japan, South America, and South Korea.

+Bo Hi Pak, chief aide to Unification Church founder and leader Sun Myung Moon, was the founding president and founding chairman of the board.
 Moon asked Richard L. Rubenstein, a rabbi and college professor who had written on the Holocaust, to serve on the board of directors.
-The Washington Times first editor and publisher was James R. Whelan.
+The newspaper's first editor and publisher was James R. Whelan.

-At the time of founding of The Washington Times, Washington had only one major newspaper, The Washington Post.
-Massimo Introvigne, in his 2000 book The Unification Church, said that the Post had been "the most anti-Unificationist paper in the United States."
-In 2002, at an event held to celebrate the Times 20th anniversary, Moon said: "The Washington Times is responsible to let the American people know about God" and "The Washington Times will become the instrument in spreading the truth about God to the world."